-These core structural enhancements---particularly the domain-tailored task decomposition and the unique econometrics toolkit---work in concert to ensure the Econometrics AI Agent's effectiveness.
+These core structural enhancements---particularly the domain-tailored task decomposition and the unique econometrics toolkit---work in concert to ensure MetricsAI's effectiveness.
 The agent’s step-by-step reasoning is grounded in econometric best practices, while code execution relies on robust, pre-defined functions, leading to more reliable and accurate outcomes.
 This built-in domain expertise substantially reduces logical errors and methodological misapplications compared to general agents.

 A key advantage of this design is its extensibility through a zero-shot prompting framework with tool use, allowing the agent to incorporate new econometric methods without LLM retraining.
 Unlike the costly and often infeasible process of fine-tuning an LLM to keep pace with rapid academic advances in developing new techniques, our agent can be updated simply by adding new tool functions and descriptions to the prompt library.
 This modularity allows the agent’s knowledge base to expand alongside the field’s developments, making the integration of recently published procedures as straightforward as adding new modules.
 Such capability ensures the agent's state-of-the-art performance while potentially enabling the transfer of this structured approach to other specialized domains.